Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 1. Import the token file within the app
 2. The AES key associated with the token is received, used to decrypt the recovery circuit i.e. visual cryptographic garbled circuit which  displays the one-time recovery code to the user through a validation screen
 3. The user's input is received by the `tx-validation` (or similar)pallet, which verifies the code
-4. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet
+4. The `extended_recovery` pallet calls `create_recovery` and `vouch_recovery` from the standard recovery pallet
-5. The old account associated with the app receives a notification
+5. The old app associated with the old account receives a notification (assuming the app still exits)
 > The notification will be used to approve or reject the recovery within a specified period later - [Future improvements](https://github.com/Interstellar-Network/Grants-Program/blob/recovery/applications/Interstellar-Network-Recovery.md#planned-future-improvement)
-6. Calls `vouch_recovery` from the standard recovery pallet

 #### Social Recovery